dorin131/blog/_posts/2023-03-27-linear-regression-f1.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput " data-mime-type="text/markdown">
+<h1 id="Before-we-start">Before we start<a class="anchor-link" href="#Before-we-start">&#182;</a></h1><p>This notebook can be browsed interactively on Kaggle: <a href="https://www.kaggle.com/dorin131/f1-predictions-blog">https://www.kaggle.com/dorin131/f1-predictions-blog</a></p>
 <h1 id="Prologue">Prologue<a class="anchor-link" href="#Prologue">&#182;</a></h1><p>The other day I learned how to implement linear regression and have been itching to make good use of this newly acquired knowledge.
 It's funny how ML can be applied to almost anything but when it came to actually picking one thing, I didn't know what.
 What would be fun?
 What is something that I'm interested in?
 So I start going through the Kaggle dataset catalogue... and, BINGO! <em>F1 results from 1950 to 2020</em>!
-What can I do with this, thought I. What else than try to predict who's going to win the next race?
+What can I do with this?
+What else than try to predict who's going to win the next race?
 I suspect it may not the best fit for a linear regression model but it will be fun.</p>
-<h1 id="The-plan">The plan<a class="anchor-link" href="#The-plan">&#182;</a></h1><p>So, the plan is to combine the tables provided in this dataset and end up with a few features that I think may have the biggest effect on the finish position of a driver, together with the actual positions.
+<h1 id="The-plan">The plan<a class="anchor-link" href="#The-plan">&#182;</a></h1><p>So, the plan is to combine the tables provided in this dataset and end up with a few features that I think may have the biggest effect on the finish position of a driver.
 Let's say...</p>
 <ul>
 <li><strong>driver standing</strong></li>
 <li><strong>constructor standing</strong></li>